Reona: Career

 Reona had her break as a singer in 2017 when she became a finalist in an audition held by the music label Sacra Music.
 She made her major debut as a singer the following year as the singing voice of the character Elza Kanzaki in the anime series Sword Art Online Alternative: Gun Gale Online.
 She released the song "Pilgrim" (ピルグリム) on April 15, 2018; the song topped iTunes Japan's anime singles chart as well as Amazon Japan's digital music rankings.
 This was followed by the release of the digital singles "Step, Step" and "Independence".
 She released the mini-album Elza on July 4, 2018; the mini-album peaked at No. 8 on Oricon's weekly charts.
-Her first single under her own name, "Sweet Hurt", was released on August 29, 2018; the title track is used as the ending theme to the anime series Happy Sugar Life.
-Her second single "forget-me-not" was released digitally on January 13, 2019 and received a physical release on February 6, 2019; the title track is used as the second ending theme to the anime series Sword Art Online: Alicization, and the single also includes the song "Niji no Kanata ni" (虹の彼方に, Beyond the Rainbow), which is used as the ending theme for episode 19 of anime series Sword Art Online: Alicization.
+Her first single under her own name, "Sweet Hurt", was released on August 29, 2018; the title track was used as the ending theme to the anime series Happy Sugar Life.
+Her second single "forget-me-not" was released digitally on January 13, 2019, and received a physical release on February 6, 2019; the title track was used as the second ending theme to the anime series Sword Art Online: Alicization, and the single also includes the song "Niji no Kanata ni" (虹の彼方に, Beyond the Rainbow), which was used as the ending theme for episode 19 of anime series Sword Art Online: Alicization.